Federal territories of Malaysia: History

 The federal territories were originally part of two states: Selangor and Sabah.
 Both Kuala Lumpur and Putrajaya were part of Selangor and Labuan was part of Sabah.

-Kuala Lumpur, the state capital of Selangor, became the national capital of the Federation of Malaya (and later Malaysia) in 1948.
+Kuala Lumpur, the state capital of Selangor at the time, became the national capital of the Federation of Malaya (and later Malaysia) in 1948.
 Since independence in 1957, the federal as well as the Selangor state ruling party had been the Alliance (later the Barisan Nasional).
 However, in the 1969 elections the Alliance, while retaining control of the federal government, lost its majority in Selangor to the opposition.
 The same election resulted in a major race riot in Kuala Lumpur.

 It was realised that if Kuala Lumpur remained part of Selangor, clashes between the federal government and Selangor state government might arise when they are controlled by different parties.
 The solution was to separate Kuala Lumpur from the state and place it under direct federal rule.
 On 1 February 1974, the Federal Territory of Kuala Lumpur Agreement was signed, and Kuala Lumpur became the first federal territory of Malaysia.

 The cession of Kuala Lumpur secured the Selangor state government for the Barisan Nasional until the 2008 general election.
 The separation of Kuala Lumpur meant that Kuala Lumpur voters lost representation in the Selangor State Legislative Assembly and could only vote for representation in the Parliament of Malaysia.

 Labuan, an island off the coast of mainland Sabah, was chosen by the federal government for development into an offshore financial centre.
-Labuan became the second federal territory in 16 April 1984.
+Labuan became the second federal territory on 16 April 1984.

 Putrajaya is a planned city, designed to replace Kuala Lumpur as the seat of the federal government.
 Sultan Salahuddin of Selangor, who was serving as the Yang di-Pertuan Agong at that time, was asked again to cede land to the federal government.
 Putrajaya became the third federal territory on 1 February 2001.

 In recent years, efforts have been made to forge a common identity for the three federal territories.
-A flag of the Federal Territories was introduced in 2006 to represent the federal territories as a whole.
-During the 2006 Sukma Games in Kedah, Kuala Lumpur, Labuan, and Putrajaya's teams merged into the unified Federal Territories team.
+A flag of the Federal Territories was introduced on 23 May 2006 to represent the federal territories as a whole.
+During the 2006 Sukma Games in Kedah, Kuala Lumpur, Labuan, and Putrajaya (never competed) debuted as a unified Federal Territories team.